 Buying land is a huge dream for many people.
 While you might want to buy your perfect spot on this earth and build your forever home, actually doing it is anything but easy.
 How can you anticipate problems before they happen?
 What do you need to know to avoid huge headaches down the road?

 Our particular experience with buying land had some ups and downs, but we ultimately succeeded.
 We bought land and built a house!
-But our one successful land purchase does NOT make us experts!
-So what to do?
+But I got curious about other people’s experiences with buying land.
+So what did I do?

 We asked our followers over on Facebook and gathered up tips from dozens of people who have been there, done that.
 And trust me, you can’t afford to ignore their advice.
 When I started compiling the comments from everyone, they all seemed to sort out into one of four categories: